loranallensmith/brightwheel/docs/README.md

 ```

-Generate components and add them to your document
+Generate components and add them to your document.
 ```javascript
 let mySubmitButton = new Button({
   type: 'positive',